runemadsen/Sinatra-Heroku-Template/readme.md

 ## Installation

-First be sure to have Ruby installed.
+First you have to install Postgres.app and Ruby on your computer.
 Then download this template, `cd` to it, and install the gems

 	$ bundle install

-THen install postgres.app and follow the instructions to set up a database for the app.

 To run the app locally, install Shotgun and run

-		$ gem install shotgun
 	$ shotgun config.ru

 Your app should then be running at `http://localhost:9393`.